transcom/mymove/docs/adr/0012-tsp-data-models.md

 This was the original proposal.
 It included the following 3 tables:

-* Best Value Scores table with an id, tdl, bvs, and tsp
+* Best Value Scores table with an ID, TDL and TSP foreign keys, and a BVS
-* Quality Band Assignment table with id, TSPs, TDL, band number, performance period, and number of shipments per band
+* Quality Band Assignment table with ID, TSPs, TDL, band number, performance period, and number of shipments per band
-* Performance Period table with id, start date, and end date.
+* Performance Period table with ID, start date, and end date.

 We quickly discovered blockers we could not ignore.